 - Gastrointestinal issues

-In some cases the vertebrae may protrude out of the spinal column and place pressure on the nerves and spinal cord.
-This can affect organ function, sometimes causing issues of the bladder or bowel.
+Sometimes, the vertebrae may protrude out of the spinal column and place pressure on the nerves and spinal cord.
+This can affect organ function, even causing issues of the bladder or bowel.

 If you have been in an auto accident and think you have injured your spine, seek immediate medical attention.
-If you feel a sudden onset of pain in your back after being involved in a car accident, contact your doctor.
-If you fail to seek immediate medical care, the problem could worsen and cause even more damage.
+If you feel a sudden onset of back pain after a car accident, contact your doctor.
+If you fail to seek direct medical care, the problem could worsen and cause even more damage.

 Multiple Compression Fracture Treatments

-Depending on the severity of the injury, there are surgical and non-surgical options.
+Depending on the injury’s severity, surgical and non-surgical options exist.
 Typically, non-surgical measures will be tried first.
 These include:

 - Bed rest